 He has been coming to and living in China from 1984, longer than almost any other foreign journalist.
 He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, migration.
 He is fluent in English, Chinese and German.

-Arthur Kroeber is chief editor of the leading China Economic Quarterly.
+Arthur Kroeber is former chief editor of the leading China Economic Quarterly.
 He is one of the leading bulls on China´s development and one of the first to dismantle the next China doomsday scenario.
-Arthur Kroeber is managing Director and Head of Research, GaveKal Dragonomics, Senior Fellow, Foreign Policy, Brookings-Tsinghua Center.
+Arthur Kroeber is Managing Director and Head of Research, GaveKal Dragonomics, Senior Fellow, Foreign Policy, Brookings-Tsinghua Center.

 Tom Manning is lecturer at the University of Chicago Law School, former CEO of companies in China, Asia, Europe and the United States.